Glasses: Corrective lens shape

 Corrective lenses can be produced in many different shapes from a circular lens called a lens blank.
 Lens blanks are cut to fit the shape of the frame that will hold them.
 Frame styles vary and fashion trends change over time, resulting in a multitude of lens shapes.
 For lower power lenses, there are few restrictions, allowing for many trendy and fashionable shapes.
 Higher power lenses can distort peripheral vision and may become thick and heavy if a large lens shape is used.
 However, if the lens is too small, it can drastically reduce the field of view.

 Bifocal, trifocal, and progressive lenses generally require a taller lens shape to leave room for the different segments while preserving an adequate field of view through each segment.
 Frames with rounded edges are the most efficient for correcting myopic prescriptions, with perfectly round frames being the most efficient.
-Before the advent of eyeglasses as a fashion item, when frames were constructed with only functionality in mind, virtually all eyeglasses were either round, oval, panto, rectangular, octagonal, or square.
+Before the advent of glasses as a fashion item, when frames were constructed with only functionality in mind, virtually all glasses were either round, oval, panto, rectangular, octagonal, or square.
 It was not until glasses began to be seen as an accessory that different shapes were introduced to be more aesthetically pleasing than functional.

 History

 Precursors

 Scattered evidence exists for use of visual aid devices in the Greek and Roman era, most prominently the use of an emerald by Emperor Nero as mentioned by Pliny the Elder.

 The use of a convex lens to form an enlarged/magnified image was most likely described in Ptolemy's Optics (which survives only in a poor Arabic translation).
 Ptolemy's description of lenses was commented upon and improved by Ibn Sahl (10th century) and most notably by Alhazen (Book of Optics, c.
 1021).
 Latin translations of Ptolemy's Optics and of Alhazen became available in Europe in the 12th century, coinciding with the development of "reading stones".

+There are claims that single lens magnifying glasses were being used in China during the Northern Song dynasty (960–1127).

 Robert Grosseteste's treatise De iride (On the Rainbow), written between 1220 and 1235, mentions using optics to "read the smallest letters at incredible distances".
 A few years later in 1262, Roger Bacon is also known to have written on the magnifying properties of lenses.
-The development of the first eyeglasses took place in northern Italy in the second half of the 13th century.
+The development of the first glasses took place in northern Italy in the second half of the 13th century.

 Independently of the development of optical lenses, some cultures developed "sunglasses" for eye protection, without any corrective properties.
 For example, flat panes of smoky quartz were used in 12th-century China, (Note: Chinese judges wore dark glasses to hide their facial expressions during court proceedings.) and the Inuit have used snow goggles for eye protection.